yarnpkg/website/en/docs/_installations/tarball.md

 #### Installation Script

-The easiest way to install Yarn on macOS and generic Unix environments is via our shell script.
-You can install Yarn by running the following code in your
+One of the easiest ways to install Yarn on macOS and generic Unix environments is via our shell script.
+You can install Yarn by running the following code in your terminal:
-terminal:

 ```sh
 curl -o- -L https://yarnpkg.com/install.sh | bash